-It is easy to grow sweet potato vine by taking cuttings from existing plants and rooting them in water.
-Use this method to fill out your summer planters or take cuttings to grow plants indoors during the winter.
+Itโs easy to grow sweet potato vine from cuttings rooted in water.
+Use this method to fill summer planters or grow fresh indoor plants during the winter.

 You can also grow clematis and honeysuckle vines from cuttings and more help for growing from seeds and cuttings.